 Now let’s take a look at the points you should tackle:

-A helpful tool to check this is Ryte, or the Google Snippet Optimizer.
+A helpful tool to check this is the Ryte platform or the Google Snippet Optimizer.

-Figure 3: View title and descriptions in Ryte Website Success
+Figure 3: View meta title and descriptions in Ryte Search Engine Optimization

 A further measure would be to adapt the headings within an article or text.
 Check whether the topic is sensibly described in headings, and use your semantically similar search terms to increase relevance.
 This can achieve quick results, especially in areas that are rather news heavy.

-A little more work, but definitely worthwhile, is the expansion of more content.
+A little more work, but definitely worthwhile, is expanding more content.
 Take your text and extend it with relevant topics.
 Add paragraphs that semantically fit the topic.

 Internal linking is still an important part of SEO, and shouldn’t be neglected.
 A quick win could be to increase the number of internal links to a respective URL.
 Use the links report in Website Success and check how many links refer to the URL to be optimized.